XxkmoxX/ml-permeability-prediction/README.md

 ![binary_colecchio](plots/binary_colecchio.png)
   <sub>**Fig. 3:** Schematic of the truncation procedure used to obtain binary samples from multi-Gaussians with high (left), intermediate (center), and low (right) connectivity structures.
 Note that in the underlying multi-Gaussian samples, intermediate values ​​of *k(**r**)* form a connected matrix (CM), while extreme values ​​form a disconnected matrix (DM) (Colecchio et al., 2021)..<sub/>

-  **c.** Calculation of connectivity metrics or indicators using the Connect3D code derived from percolation theory and integral geometry.
-The indicators used are listed below: VOLALE, GAMMA, ZNCC, SPANNING, npx, npy, npz, PPHA, Plen, S, X.
+  **c.** Calculation of connectivity indicators using the Connect3D code derived from percolation theory and integral geometry.
+Connectivity characterization has several approaches, and there is no unified view.
+This work uses some of the static connectivity indicators frequently used in the literature, derived from percolation theory and integral geometry.

+These indicators are combined to study phase transitions in percolation systems and topological characteristics of connectivity.
+In integral geometry, they are also linked to tools such as correlation functions and measures related to the properties of networks and stochastic processes (Pardo and Dowd, 2003).

+  The indicators used are: VOLALE, GAMMA, ZNCC, SPANNING, PPHA, S, X, Plen.

   **d.** Calculation of the equivalent hydraulic conductivity _K<sub>eq</sub>_: This is the most computationally expensive phase.
 To obtain _K<sub>eq</sub>_, the Darcy equation (Eq.
 1) is applied, where the flow is solved by imposing a hydraulic gradient between the inlet (**H<sub>in<sub/>**) and outlet (**H<sub>out<sub/>**) faces (Dirichlet boundary conditions).
 In **Eq.
 1**, q is the mean flow velocity through a plane perpendicular to the hydraulic gradient
 (**H<sub>in<sub/>** **-** **H<sub>out<sub/>** **/** **L**) .
 Furthermore, the faces of the domain parallel to the flow are considered to be impermeable and therefore there is no flow through them (Neumann boundary conditions).